AntonyChR/golang-telegram-bot/README.md

 			})
 	})

-	// lsten to any message
+	// listen to any message
 	myBot.OnMessage(func(m gtb.Message) {
 		fmt.Println(m.Text)
 		responder.Reply(m, gtb.Msg{Text: "This is a text message"})